| Oracle9i Real Application Clusters Administration Release 2 (9.2) Part Number A96596-01 |

 Display the current state of the named database.

-srvctl status database -d database_name
+srvctl status database -ddatabase_namesrvctl status instance -ddatabase_name-iinstance_name[,instance_name-list]

 The following are examples of using the status command.